Irish Walled Towns Network

 Good maintenance is important to buildings of all ages and types.
 Some deterioration of a building over time is inevitable but regular maintenance helps slow the rate and lessens the need for large-scale, costly work further down the line.

-These leaflets are produced in partnership with SPAB Ireland in time for #IrishMaintenanceWeek (20-27 November 2020).
-The aim of this campaign is to encourage people to carry out basic building maintenance to protect their homes over the winter.
+The leaflets below, produced in partnership with SPAB Ireland, encourage people to carry out basic building maintenance to protect their homes over the winter.
 Each maintenance sheet is complemented by a short explanatory video.

 Produced as an action of The Heritage Council's Traditional Building Skills Initiative